jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 But slowly the uptick turned into a full-on monsoon.

 The phones were ringing off the hook.
-The support inbox was just a constant stream of questions, suggestions, and inquiries.
+The support inbox was filling up faster than I could clean it out.
 I was drowning in support.

 Many of you have probably experienced what I was feeling at that time.
 I was burned out, exhausted, and generally sick of answering the same questions over